maciejszulia/Brutto-to-Netto-quick-calculator/README.md

 # Brutto-to-Netto-quick-calculator
-This is a tool that i wrote in oreder to automatize my work.
+This is a tool that I wrote in order to automatize my work.